Everton set to sack Silva as Moyes prepares for shock return | Goal.com

 The pair shared a close working relationship during Moyes’ 11-years at the club between 2002 and 2013, and it is understood that Moyes, out of work since leaving West Ham in the summer of 2018, would jump at the chance to return to Goodison.

+The former Manchester United boss was at Preston vs West Brom on Monday night, and is understood to be expecting formal contact.
+Other names being considered include former Everton favourite Mikel Arteta, Monaco's Leonardo Jardim and Ajax boss Erik ten Hag, who would have the backing of Brands in particular.

-National newspaper reports have already suggested he would bring in Tim Cahill, the Blues favourite, as part of his coaching staff, while sources have told Goal that Moyes would ask for an extension to any short-term contract, should he achieve a top-eight league finish this season.
+National newspaper reports have already suggested that, should he be appointed, Moyes would bring in Tim Cahill, the Blues favourite, as part of his coaching staff, while sources have told Goal that the Scot would ask for an extension to any short-term contract, should he achieve a top-eight league finish this season.

 Crucially, though, his appointment would not appear to have universal backing from Everton’s key stakeholders.
 Brands, for example, is aware that Moyes’ return would not go down well with supporters, while there is genuine sympathy for Silva’s situation, with an acceptance that Everton’s league position is not a true reflection of the work being put in by the manager and his staff.